Hosting my static website(s) with Github Pages

 I need to optimise the /images folder with either:

-• optimising images within !projects/imagee
+• optimising images within Imagee

 • using a CDN for images